 On a journey to improve your cybersecurity?
 Getting a VPN (Virtual Private Network) is the first thing most people do for their privacy and freedom online.

-But not all VPNs are cut from the same cloth.
+But not all VPNs are made the same.
 Some are better than others.
-And you don’t want to be coughing up a premium price for a service that is below par.
+And you don’t want to be paying premium for a sub-par service.
 By the end of this blog post, you will know how to choose a VPN provider and will be able to decide on the perfect fit for you.

 Table of contents

 Choosing the right VPN